mayankpahadia1993/ContigValidator/README.md

 ##OPTIONS

--r -s -i|-f -a are compulsory options. -i can be multiple
+-r -s -i|-f are compulsory options. -i can be multiple

 -r | --reference filename -> for passing the reference file